Oshi no Ko Anime Posts Theatrical Trailer With YOASOBI's Opening Song, New Cast Member

 News

-Oshi no Ko Anime Posts Full Trailer With YOASOBI's Opening Song, New Cast Member
+Oshi no Ko Anime Posts Theatrical Trailer With YOASOBI's Opening Song, New Cast Member

 posted on by Egan Loo